-Submitted - The Minutes (previously circulated) of this Scrutiny Committee held on 11th September, 2018.
+AH18.
+MINUTES - Submitted - The Minutes (previously circulated) of a meeting of this Scrutiny Committee held on 11 September, 2018.

-RESOLVED - That the Minutes be approved as a correct record
+RESOLVED - That the Minutes be approved as a correct record.

-AH19 DARLINGTON SAFEGUARDING ADULTS PARTNERSHIP BOARD ANNUAL REPORT 2017-18

-The Director of Children and Adult Services submitted a report (previously circulated) together with the Annual Report 2017-18 of the Darlington Safeguarding Adults Partnership Board (DSAPB) (also previously circulated).
+AH19.
+DARLINGTON SAFEGUARDING ADULTS PARTNERSHIP BOARD ANNUAL REPORT 2017-18 - The Director of Children and Adult Services submitted a report (previously circulated) together with the Annual Report 2017-18 of the Darlington Safeguarding Adults Partnership Board (DSAPB) (also previously circulated).